avikodak/BengaluruStartupInterviews/README.md

 * Describe the difference between a cookie, sessionStorage and localStorage
 * `==` vs `===`

 ### Algorithms
 **Arrays**

 * Find count of smaller element on right side
 * Find a key in a infintely large sized array

+**Trees**
+* What are various traversals and how do you implement them ?
+* How do you find out whether a tree is BST or not ?
+* How do you delete a tree ?
+* How do you evaluate expression tree ?

 **Linked Lists**